 The particles in these canisters contain a small dose of insecticide that can’t get to all the places where bed bugs like to hide, which means it doesn’t kill all them.
 Instead, it leaves you with a chemical infested home and a worse bed bug problem.

 The bed bug problem gets worse because the chemicals will force bed bugs to move around to avoid it spreading their colony into new parts of your home.

 What Treatments Do Work?

 The best bed bug killer is an exterminator.
+It's unfortunate but true.
 Some products can control small populations and kill the ones that you can see but larger infestations always need professional help.

 Your Bed Bug Killing Options

 First of all, if you DO think you have bed bugs and you WANT to try to kill them yourself, you have a couple options.
 See below for a quick summary of each and what are top pick are.